Live Posting Guide

 Disagree with something a speaker says?
 Don’t be afraid to share that, just remember to be respectful and professional.

-If you have their permission, take pictures of the speakers, their slide shows, other fellow delegates, the venue premises, conference dinner (and other social events), etc. If a speaker mentions a website, video/audio, or paper, try to find a link to it and include it in your tweet.
+If you have their permission, take pictures of the speakers, their slide shows, other fellow delegates, the venue premises, conference dinner (and other social events), etc. If a speaker mentions a website, video/audio, or paper, try to find a link to it and include it in your post.

 9. Connect with other fellow delegates